Educational

 Adaptive difficulty starts at Sensor Check.
 Eye contact, proximity reads, body-language drills.
 Reps the nervous system can survive without firing the full freeze response.
 As heat rises, missions scale through Pattern Interrupt, Teleological Strike, and God Mode.
 The progression maps Wolpe’s exposure hierarchy onto a gym structure with a rep counter.
 Stripes track lifetime rejections as gold skulls, displayed as a badge.
 The metaphor is deliberate.
 The chatbot rewards you for staying in the room with it.
 The reactor rewards you for leaving the house.
 Our piece on the science behind gamified confidence apps covers the clinical evidence base in full, including the HabitWorks trial showing that gamified real-world exposure protocols can hold retention through a full intervention window where most behavioral interventions collapse inside a week.

 AI girlfriends are getting better.
-The text models are getting less stilted.
-The voice models are getting more uncanny.
-The memory architectures are getting longer.
+Text models read less stilted than they did six months ago.
+Voice synthesis is crossing the uncanny valley.
+Memory architectures hold weeks of context.
 Over the next 24 months the substitute will become more frictionless, more responsive, more present, more available.
 The actual girl in the actual hallway will continue to require the same things she has always required.
 Eye contact.
 Words.
 The willingness to be wrong about what she will say next.
 Coach Rizz is free on iOS and Android.
 The chatbot is patient.
 The window for building the skill is not.